 Leadership and Governance

-Derek Penman is the current HM Inspector of Constabulary in Scotland (HMICS).
+Derek Penman is the current HM Chief Inspector of Constabulary in Scotland (HMICS).
 He was appointed by Royal Warrant on 31 January 2014 for a term of three years and is competely independent of government and policing bodies.
 He is responsible for the strategic leadership of HMICS and accountable for our activities.
 Our Corporate Strategy for 2014-17 has been reframed with reference to our new statutory duties and informed through stakeholder engagement and research to reflect best practice.
-This clearly establishes our strategic direction and our approach to scrutiny for the next three years and the term of appointment for Her Majesty’s Inspector of Constabulary.
+This clearly establishes our strategic direction and our approach to scrutiny for the next three years and the term of appointment for Her Majesty’s Chief Inspector of Constabulary.

 Planning and Processes